Reference-Free Sampling-Based Model Predictive Control: Related Work

-In contrast to these approaches, our method emphasizes low-sample efficiency and generality: it operates entirely on CPU with a limited number of rollouts, does not rely on gait priors, and employs a dual-space spline parameterization that samples both position and velocity targets for the PD controller.
-Unlike prior joint-space sampling methods, which provide only position references (and therefore set velocity targets to zero), our formulation yields dynamically consistent PD targets and richer exploration.
+In contrast to these approaches, our method emphasizes low-sample efficiency and generality.
+It operates entirely on the CPU, uses a limited number of rollouts, does not rely on gait priors, and employs cubic Hermite splines to sample both position and velocity targets for the PD controller.
+Unlike prior joint-space sampling methods, which provide only position references (with velocity targets set to zero), our formulation yields dynamically consistent PD targets and enables richer exploration.